rosowskimik/asb-mqtt-logger/README.md

 ## General Description

-This application is a Go service designed to run on a Raspberry Pi.
+This application is a Go service designed to run on a Linux system.
 It acts as the central data collector for a network of environment sensors.

 The service performs the following functions: